AneesMuzzafer/elemental/README.md

 ## Candle (Command Line Engine)

 Candle is the command line engine of the Elemental.
 Candle exists at the root of your application as the `candle` script and provides a number of helpful commands designed to aid you in the development process of your application.
-To view a list of all available Artisan commands, you may use the `help` command:
+To view a list of all available Candle commands, you may use the `help` command:

 ```php
 php candle help